A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Introduction

 Before describing our algorithm we further mention some related work.
-There are multiple refinements of the $2^{O(k^3)}n$ time exact treewidth algorithm of Bodlaender~\cite{DBLP:journals/siamcomp/Bodlaender96}, including in particular the version of Perkovic and Reed~\cite{DBLP:journals/ijfcs/PerkovicR00} that has applications to the disjoint paths problem and the logarithmic space version of Elberfeld, Jakoby, and Tantau~\cite{DBLP:conf/focs/ElberfeldJT10}.
+There are multiple refinements of the $2^{\OO(k^3)}n$ time exact treewidth algorithm of Bodlaender~\cite{DBLP:journals/siamcomp/Bodlaender96}, including in particular the version of Perkovi\'{c} and Reed~\cite{DBLP:journals/ijfcs/PerkovicR00} that has applications to the disjoint paths problem and the logarithmic space version of Elberfeld, Jakoby, and Tantau~\cite{DBLP:conf/focs/ElberfeldJT10}.
 Also, recently Bodlaender, Jaffke, and Telle gave additional structural insights on the technique of typical sequences used in the algorithm~\cite{bodlaender2021typical}.
-While exact computing of treewidth is known to be NP-complete~\cite{arnborg1987complexity}, currently the strongest hardness result against constant-factor approximation is that by Wu, Austrin, Pitassi, and Liu, assuming the small set expansion conjecture, there is no polynomial-time \mbox{$c$-approximation} algorithm for treewidth for any constant $c$~\cite{DBLP:journals/jair/WuAPL14}.
-Recently, Groenland, Joret, Nadara, and \mbox{Walczak} gave a polynomial-time $(k+1)$-approximation algorithm for pathwidth, where $k$ is the width of a tree decomposition given as an input~\cite{DBLP:conf/soda/GroenlandJNW21}.
+While exact computation of treewidth is known to be NP-complete~\cite{arnborg1987complexity}, currently the strongest hardness result against approximation is that by Wu, Austrin, Pitassi, and Liu, assuming the small set expansion conjecture there is no polynomial-time \mbox{$c$-approximation} algorithm for treewidth for any constant $c$~\cite{DBLP:journals/jair/WuAPL14}.
+The best known polynomial-time approximation algorithm has approximation ratio $\OO(\sqrt{\log k})$~\cite{DBLP:journals/siamcomp/FeigeHL08}.